ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 a['z'] # nil

 ECMA-262-3 standard does not define concept of “hash” (and similar).
 However, if theoretical data structure is meant, it is possible to name objects so.
-Though, repeat, in ECMAScript terminology and ideology, it is incorrect.

 var a = new Number(1);

-var primitiveA = Number(a); // implicit .valueOf call
+var primitiveA = Number(a); // implicit "valueOf" call

 var alsoPrimitiveA = a.valueOf(); // explicit